siddarthkalra/siddarthkalra.github.io/Content/posts/2020-12-19-migrated-to-publish.md

 Getting the initial version of my website up and running has been so much fun!
 However, there's at least a couple more things I still want to do to really streamline my process:

-- for every new post, add the ability to automatically post a tweet and cross-publish the on Medium
+- for every new post, add the ability to automatically cross-publish the post on Medium and submit a tweet
 - add the ability to work on drafts without publishing them to the website before they're ready
 - a custom 404 page
+- add support for multiple CSS files that get minified into one CSS file

-Once I have working solutions for the above, I hope to share my findings with you all.
+As I make progress on these enhancements, I hope to share updates.
 Thank you to all that stuck around till the end.
-That means a lot.
 All feedback is welcome, so please don't hesitate to reach out to me on [Twitter](https://twitter.com/siddarthkalra).